c3rey/Shadow-Mon/descriptions/world.md

 (highest on the map to lowest) and draws all Things in that order.
 That way, when the player approaches a Thing from above it, they are drawn before that Thing, causing the appearance of the Player being behind that thing.
 When the player approaches a Thing from below, the opposite effect is induced, causing the effect of the player being in front of that Thing.
+Finally, calls ui's draw method.